LeahRoberts/DISCus/fimS_switch_count_RUN_ME.rst

 How to run analysis of fimS switch
 ===================================

-bwa alignment + bedops counting of reads
+bwa alignment + bedops counting of reads/counting of read-pair overlap from bam file coordinates

 Necessary Files
 ----------------

-Reference Sequence:
+Reference Sequences:

-	* EC958.OFF.ON.alleles.fa *using bwa to map reads to this reference*
+	* EC958.OFF.fa *using bwa to map reads to this reference*
 	* EC958_10bps_only.bed *using bedops to count the reads overlapping the exons defined in this file*

+*Due to changes in the script, the OFF and ON alleles must now be separated into different references*

 **NOTE**: The header for the reference fasta file must match that given in the .bed file (otherwise the counted read output will be zero)

 Script:

-	* bwa_align_bedops_count_fimS.sh *does all of the read mapping and counting of reads*
+	* <script to be renamed>  *does all of the read mapping and counting of reads*

 **NOTE**: There are some glitches with this script, mainly that similarly named sequences (eg. HVM5 and HVM52) will be mapped together.
 Files like this should be separated into different directories until the script is fixed.